apache/incubator-teaclave-java-tee-sdk/README.md

-## What's JavaEnclave?
+## What's Teaclave-java-tee-sdk?

-JavaEnclave is a Java confidential computing programming model.
+Teaclave-java-tee-sdk is a Java confidential computing programming model.
 It follows the host-and-enclave partition programming model defined by Intel-SGX SDK.
-JavaEnclave provides an elegant way to divide a java project into host and enclave modules, the enclave module is a provider of a user-defined service interface, it's similar to the SPI development model.
-JavaEnclave could help you to develop and build a Java confidential computing project with high efficiency.
+Teaclave-java-tee-sdk provides an elegant way to divide a java project into host and enclave modules, the enclave module is a provider of a user-defined service interface, it's similar to the SPI development model.
+Teaclave-java-tee-sdk could help you to develop and build a Java confidential computing project with high efficiency.

-## Why do we need JavaEnclave?
+## Why do we need Teaclave-java-tee-sdk?

 Occlum and Gramine libOS solutions run the entire Java application inside the enclave.
 Although it's much easier for end users, it suffers from a large TCB(Trusted Computing Base) that may compromise the security to some degree.
 On the other hand, Intel-SGX and OpenEnclave SDKs are more secure by only running the sensitive code inside the enclave, but they are limited to C/C++ ecosystem, and the development experience for programmers is unfriendly.
 For Example, it requests the programmer to provide an unknown .edl file, which defines the interface between host and enclave.
-While JavaEnclave provides a pure java development interface for programmers to develop a Java confidential computing application with high security, programmers do not need to provide any configured file, it also provides a concise API to create enclaves and invoke enclave service.
-In one word, JavaEnclave makes SPI Provider a confidential computing service.
+While Teaclave-java-tee-sdk provides a pure java development interface for programmers to develop a Java confidential computing application with high security, programmers do not need to provide any configured file, it also provides a concise API to create enclaves and invoke enclave service.
+In one word, Teaclave-java-tee-sdk makes SPI Provider a confidential computing service.

-## JavaEnclave architecture
+## Teaclave-java-tee-sdk architecture

-JavaEnclave provides seven components:
+Teaclave-java-tee-sdk provides seven components:

-- JavaEnclave Host .jar, provides API to create and destroy enclave instances, enclave service loading and unloading, remote attestation quote generation, and verification.
+- Teaclave-java-tee-sdk Host .jar, provides API to create and destroy enclave instances, enclave service loading and unloading, remote attestation quote generation, and verification.

-- JavaEnclave Enclave .jar, makes java native image runs in sgx enclave environment, and provides a stub between host and enclave for their interaction.
+- Teaclave-java-tee-sdk Enclave .jar, makes java native image runs in sgx enclave environment, and provides a stub between host and enclave for their interaction.

-- JavaEnclave Common .jar, provides an annotation for application, which helps to register user-defined interface parameters' type information for native image reflection.
+- Teaclave-java-tee-sdk Common .jar, provides an annotation for application, which helps to register user-defined interface parameters' type information for native image reflection.
 Also, it defines the interface between host and enclave for underlying interaction, and it's transparent for the application.

-- JavaEnclave SDK, provides all kinds of underlying JNI .so and building toolchains.
+- Teaclave-java-tee-sdk SDK, provides all kinds of underlying JNI .so and building toolchains.

-- JavaEnclave Archetype project, helps the user to create a Java confidential computing project Structure.
+- Teaclave-java-tee-sdk Archetype project, helps the user to create a Java confidential computing project Structure.

 - Native BouncyCastle third-party package, helps the user to apply BouncyCastle in the enclave native environment without reflection issues.

-- JavaEnclave Docker, provides a standard build and execution environment for Java confidential computing applications.
+- Teaclave-java-tee-sdk Docker, provides a standard build and execution environment for Java confidential computing applications.

 ![avatar](./docs/resources/JavaEnclave_Architecture.png)

-## Confidential computing Java project structure based on JavaEnclave
+## Confidential computing Java project structure based on Teaclave-java-tee-sdk

-A Java confidential computing application project based on JavaEnclave is a maven project which consists of three submodules, they are host submodule, enclave submodule, and common submodule.
+A Java confidential computing application project based on Teaclave-java-tee-sdk is a maven project which consists of three submodules, they are host submodule, enclave submodule, and common submodule.
 The common submodule contains the service interface definition, the enclave submodule implements the interface defined in the common submodule, host submodule contains the management of the enclave instance and service instance.
-We can view the enclave submodule as an SPI provider, JavaEnclave will help to run the provider in an enclave, the provider could be compiled to a native image or a jar file.
+We can view the enclave submodule as an SPI provider, Teaclave-java-tee-sdk will help to run the provider in an enclave, the provider could be compiled to a native image or a jar file.

 ![avatar](./docs/resources/JavaEnclave_Application_Dependency.png)